hungcq/knowledge-repo/IT/microservices-patterns/2-decomposition-strategies.md

       - Improve app dev time attribute (eg understandability, maintainability, testability)
       - Improve runtime isolation: can't lock DB of other services
   - Unit of reuse: service.
 Shared libs should only be used for functionality that is unlikely to change.
-### Steps to define an app's microservice architecture:
+### Steps to define an app's microservice architecture
 - Not a process to follow mechanically, but likely to be iterative and requires creativity
 - <img src="./resources/2.5.png" alt="drawing" width="500"/>
 - Step 1: identify the system operations: